-The management of e-Commerce and the postal and courier pathways has been identified as one of eight development agenda items in the IPPC Strategic Framework 2020–2030.
+The management of e-commerce and the postal and courier pathways is one of eight development agenda items highlighted in the IPPC Strategic Framework 2020–2030.

 World Customs Organization:

-The WCO e-Commerce package provides guidance to national customs administrations on establishing or enhancing their legislative, policy and operational framework for managing cross-border e-commerce.
-Additional information on WCO's work on cross-border e-Commerce may be found here.
+The WCO E-commerce package provides guidance to national customs administrations on establishing or enhancing their legislative, policy and operational framework for managing cross-border e-commerce.
+Additional information on WCO's work on e-commerce may be found here.